flenniken/collections/docs/aws-config.md

 # SES Admin Email

-In the AWS SES console create two identities, one for the collections admin and one for yourself.
+AWS Email identities are needed for the cognito login system.
+One is for your subdomain and one is for the admin’s email.
+You create the identities using the AWS SES console.
+I created identities for:

 ~~~
 collections.sflennik.com
 steve.flenniken@gmail.com
 ~~~

-Create an identity for collections.sflennik.com.
+To create an identity for the collections.sflennik.com domain:

 * go to the AWS SES console
 * click Configuration > Identities in the left panel